sjhuang26/thinking-system/README.md

 > We hypothesize powerful causal links between inefficient rhetoric and inefficient self-help.

 > Self-help community; leadership community; rationality community; etc. >> filling out charts of "what I think could be improved, using this framework."
 Epistemology Tables to productively cover ground

+> based on first principles such as those pertaining to self-identity, personal values, ethics, morality, and life experiences, as well as a general set of first principles generally and arbitrarily applicable to constitute an exciting new hypothetical training system of "polymath creativity."

+> First principles are descriptions of the partly innate and partly acquired aspects of the rationality map that rhetoric can convey.

 ## TODO ADVANCED: Rhetorical privilege